-OAL(Observability Analysis Language) serves to analyze incoming data in streaming mode.
+Provide OAL(Observability Analysis Language) to analysis incoming data in streaming mode.

 OAL focuses on metrics in Service, Service Instance and Endpoint.
-Therefore, the language is easy to learn and use.
+Because of that, the language is easy to learn and use.

-/config folder, and users could simply change and reboot the server to run them.
+/config folder, user could simply change and reboot the server to make it effective.

-However, the OAL script is a compiled language, and the OAL Runtime generates java codes dynamically.
+But still, OAL script is compile language, OAL Runtime generates java codes dynamically.

-SW_OAL_ENGINE_DEBUG=Y at system env to see which classes are generated.
+SW_OAL_ENGINE_DEBUG=Y at system env, to see which classes generated.

 // Declare the metrics.
 METRICS_NAME = from(SCOPE.(* | [FIELD][,FIELD ...])) [.filter(FIELD OP [INT | STRING])] .FUNCTION([PARAM][, PARAM ...]) // Disable hard code disable(METRICS_NAME);